-Driving without insurance is the common term for the offence of 'driving a motor vehicle without a policy of insurance or security against third party risks in force' (section 143 Road.
+Driving without insurance is the common term for the offence of 'driving a motor vehicle without a policy of insurance or security against third party risks in force' (section 143 of the Road Traffic Act 1988).
 This includes both driving and permitting someone else to drive the vehicle.

-A successful application of special reasons in insurance cases allows the court to use its discretion to not impose the mandatory sentence, which is 6 8 penalty points or a disqualification.
-Having said that, the court will need to be satisfied that the special reason is directly connected with the offence, not just the accused person's situation (so 'I will lose my job if I lose my licence is not a special reason).
-It also needs to be something that the court should to take into consideration when sentencing.
+Specialist driving without insurance solicitors will tell you that a successful application of special reasons in insurance cases allows the court to use its discretion to not impose the mandatory sentence, which is 6-8 penalty points or a disqualification.
+It is not easy to persuade the court who will need to be satisfied that the special reason is directly connected with the offence, not just the client's personal situation (so 'I will lose my job if I lose my licence' is not a special reason).
+It also needs to be something that the court should take into consideration when sentencing.

-This can mean that, even if someone is technically guilty of driving without insurance, there may be circumstances behind the offence that make the court judge the person as legally blameworthy, but morally innocent.
+This can mean that, even if someone is technically guilty of driving without insurance, there may be circumstances behind the offence that allow the court to find someone guilty without punishing them.

-a cancellation of an insurance policy by the insurer without telling the policy holder
+cancellation of the policy by the insurance company without telling the policy-holder

 a person having a genuine reason to believe he or she is insured, even if the person is not